francoisdeturenne/publicoperator/README.md

 # publicoperator
-a podinfo operator for training sessions
+a podinfo operator for training sessions - helm repo and docker image as well